 Delivery prices vary between £19.58 and £26.66 per month, and you’ll pay less per bouquet the longer your subscription lasts.
 For an ongoing order, ‘Classic’ blooms come in at £20 per month, while the brand’s special ‘Seasonal’ option has a £25 price tag.

 There’s plenty of customisation on offer with Bloom & Wild.
 You can choose which bouquet you receive next and select your preferred delivery date.
-You’ll even get the chance to add a different gift card with each bouquet if you’re buying blooms for a loved one.
+You’ll even get the chance to add a different gift card with each bouquet.
+So each month they receive blooms from you, they'll receive a different personalised note too.

 Set up your subscription for three, six or 12 months, and Bunches will deliver your blooms in plastic-free, fully-recyclable packaging.
 There’s even a letterbox-friendly option, which is ideal if you know you’ll be out of the house on delivery days.